 For the outcomes and documents in relation to the 2015 regional workshops on nanosafety, please visit the following pages:

 Since 2014, UNITAR has coordinated three e-Learning courses: Introduction to Nanomaterials Safety.
 These took place in May-June 2014, October-December 2014 and October-December 2015.
-New opportunities to run the course are being investigated in 2017.
+New opportunities to run the course are being investigated.

 To support country-driven processes on nano, UNITAR has developed a guidance document entitled “Developing a National Nanotechnology Policy and Programme”, available in English, Russian and Spanish.
 For national, regional and general training activities, UNITAR is supported by a network of experts from around the world.

 WHO guidelines on protecting workers from potential risks of manufactured nanomaterials, 2017, available here.
 WHO infographics in support of the guidelines:

 UNITAR is committed to working with national, regional, and global partners to help address challenges related to nano.
 Capacity development services under consideration (resources permitting) include:

 UNITAR would like to acknowledge the collaboration with the Organization for Economic Co-Operation and Development (OECD), the Strategic Approach to International Chemicals Management (SAICM), and the Inter-Organization Programme for the Sound Management of Chemicals (IOMC).
 UNITAR is also grateful for the financial contributions and programmatic support of the Government of Switzerland.